Stuart Findlay: Philadelphia Union

 On 25 February 2021, Findlay moved over to the United States, to join Major League Soccer club Philadelphia Union for an undisclosed fee on a two-year deal, with the option to extend a further year.

 He made his debut on 15 April 2021, coming off the bench in the side's 4–0 home win against Deportivo Saprissa in the CONCACAF Champions League.

 27 June 2021, he made his first start for Philadelphia Union away against Chicago Fire in a 3–3 draw, also his first appearance in Major League Soccer.

 Oxford United

 On 19 July 2022, Findlay signed for EFL League One club Oxford United for an undisclosed fee on a four-year contract.
-He made his debut in the first league game of the season, a 1–0 away defeat to Derby County, and scored his first goal for the club in a 5–0 victory over Leyton Orient in the EFL Trophy group stage on 30 August 2022.
+He made his debut in the first league game of the season, a 1–0 away defeat to Derby County, and scored his first goal for the club in a 5–0 victory over Leyton Orient in the EFL Trophy group stage on 30 August 2022..

+Kilmarnock (loan)

-Findlay was loaned to Kilmarnock in July 2023 and the loan was renewed for a further season in June 2024.
+Findlay was loaned to Kilmarnock for the beginning of the 2023-24 season; he was then loaned in for a further season the following June.

+Heart of Midlothian (loan)

 On 19 June 2025, Heart of Midlothian announced they had signed Findlay on a one-year loan, with a view to making the move permanent at the end of the season.
+In joining Hearts, Findlay reunited with his former Kilmarnock manager Derek McInnes; who himself had just agreed to join the Edinburgh club.

+Heart of Midlothian

+In January 2026, Findlay agreed to join Hearts permanently, on a two-year deal, when his contract with Oxford United expired in July 2026.